Find Grad Schools

 23 Yearly Graduations

 The 4th most popular school in the country for consumer science majors who are seeking their master's degree is Eastern Illinois University.
 Roughly 8,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,207 per year, while in-state graduate students, on average, pay $7,691 per year.
-For the 2020-2021 academic year, 23 master's degrees were handed out to consumer science majors at EIU.
-Of these students, 96% were women and 30% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,417 per year, while in-state graduate students, on average, pay $7,691 per year.
+During the most recent year for which we have data, 23 people received their master's degree in consumer science from EIU.
+Around 11% of these students were from an underrepresented racial-ethnic group, and 83% were women.

 #5